panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    // New in 1.10.0.
 Contains the matrix generated from texture pos and scale. uniform mat4 p3d_TextureMatrix[];

-   // New in 1.9.0.
-Access the color scale applied to the node. uniform vec4 p3d_ColorScale;
+   // Access the color scale applied to the node. uniform vec4 p3d_ColorScale;

-   // New in 1.9.0.
-Access the material attributes assigned via a Material object.
+   // Access the material attributes assigned via a Material object.
    // Unused struct parameters may be omitted without consequence. uniform struct {
      vec4 ambient;